Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-Under some restrictions, the sets of left and right $D_\Psi$-projections, as well as of $\lsq(\Psi,K)$ and $\rsq(\Psi,K)$ maps, can be turned into suitable categories (Definitions \ref{def.cats.breg.proj} and \ref{def.LSQ.RSQ.cats}).
-Taking closed convex sets in $(X,\n{\cdot}_X)$ as objects, left $D_{\Psi}$-projections onto such sets as morphisms, and defining the composition of morphisms as left $D_{\Psi}$-projections onto intersections of the respective sets, we obtain the category $\lCvx(\Psi)$.
+Under some restrictions, the sets of left and right $D_\Psi$-projections, as well as the sets $\lsq(\Psi,K)$ and $\rsq(\Psi,K)$, can be transformed into suitable categories (Definitions \ref{def.cats.breg.proj} and \ref{def.LSQ.RSQ.cats}).
+Taking closed convex sets in $(X,\n{\cdot}_X)$ as objects, left $D_{\Psi}$-projections onto such sets as morphisms, and defining the composition of morphisms as a left $D_\Psi$-projection onto the intersection of constraint sets of the composed left $D_\Psi$-projections, we obtain the category $\lCvx(\Psi)$.
 By restriction of objects to affine closed sets, we obtain the category $\lAff(\Psi)$.
-By taking objects given by $\DG\Psi$-convex $\DG\Psi$-closed sets in $(X,\n{\cdot}_X)$ (i.e. sets such that their images in $(X^\star,\n{\cdot}_{X^\star})$ under the map $\DG\Psi:X\ra X^\star$ are convex and closed), morphisms given by their right $D_\Psi$-projections, and defining composition of morphisms as right $D_\Psi$-projections onto intersections of the respective sets, we obtain the category $\rbarCvx(\Psi)$.
+By taking objects given by $\DG\Psi$-convex $\DG\Psi$-closed sets in $(X,\n{\cdot}_X)$ (i.e. sets such that their images in $(X^\star,\n{\cdot}_{X^\star})$ under the map $\DG\Psi:X\ra X^\star$ are convex and closed), morphisms given by their right $D_\Psi$-projections, and defining composition of two morphisms as a right $D_\Psi$-projection onto the intersection of the constraint sets of these morphisms, we obtain the category $\rbarCvx(\Psi)$.
 Its restriction to $\DG\Psi$-affine $\DG\Psi$-closed sets is denoted $\rbarAff(\Psi)$.
-These categories are well defined provided that we admit empty set as object and empty arrow, $\ulcorner\varnothing\urcorner$, as morphism available between any two objects.
-The superscript $^\subseteq$ denotes restriction of the above categories to the case when the composition of morphisms is different from $\ulcorner\varnothing\urcorner$ only if the codomain of the second projection is the subset of the codomain of the first projection.
+These categories are well defined provided that we admit an empty set as an object and an empty arrow, $\ulcorner\varnothing\urcorner$, as a morphism available between any two objects.
+The superscript $^\subseteq$ will denote a restriction of the above categories to the case when the composition of morphisms is different from $\ulcorner\varnothing\urcorner$ only when the codomain of second projection is a subset of the codomain of first projection.
 Assuming analogous conditions on the $\aFix(T)$ sets of left strongly $D_\Psi$-quasinonexpansive maps, and restricting them to be convex and closed, gives rise to the category $\LSQcvxsub$.
 An analogous construction for right strongly $D_\Psi$-quasinonexpansive maps gives a category $\RbarSQcvxsub$.
-Hence, LSQ-composability (resp., RSQ-composability) of $\Psi$ implies the possibility of defining the category $\LSQcvxsub$ (resp., $\RbarSQcvxsub$).
-If $\Psi$ is LSQ-adapted (resp., RSQ-adapted), then there is an embedding functor from $\lCvx^\subseteq(\Psi)$ to $\LSQcvxsub$ (resp., from $\rbarCvx^\subseteq(\Psi)$ to $\RbarSQcvxsub$), as well as a functor right adjoint to it, which assigns to each $T$ its fixed point set $\Fix(T)$ (Definition \ref{def.LSQ.RSQ.functors}.(iii)--(vi) and Proposition \ref{prop.adjointness.cvx}.(ii)--(iii)).
-The categories $\lCvx(\Psi)$ and $\rbarCvx(\Psi)$ are equivalent, and the same is true for $\LSQcvxsub(\Psi)$ and $\RbarSQcvxsub(\Psi)$, since the second element of each of these pairs is defined by means of the first one, through the Euler--Legendre transformation implemented by $\DG\Psi$ (Propositions \ref{cor.functors.breg.proj}.(i) and \ref{prop.adjointness.cvx}.(i)).
+Hence, LSQ-compositionality (resp., RSQ-compositionality) of $\Psi$ is a condition allowing to define the category $\LSQcvxsub$ (resp., $\RbarSQcvxsub$).
+If $\Psi$ is LSQ-adapted (resp., RSQ-adapted), then there is an embedding functor from $\lCvx^\subseteq(\Psi)$ to $\LSQcvxsub$ (resp., from $\rbarCvx^\subseteq(\Psi)$ to $\RbarSQcvxsub$), as well as a functor right adjoint to it, which assigns to each $T$ its fixed point set $\Fix(T)$ (Definition \ref{def.LSQ.RSQ.functors}.\ref{def.LSQ.RSQ.functors.iii}--\ref{def.LSQ.RSQ.functors.vi} and Proposition \ref{prop.adjointness.cvx}.\ref{prop.adjointness.cvx.ii}--\ref{prop.adjointness.cvx.iii}).
+The categories $\lCvx(\Psi)$ and $\rbarCvx(\Psi)$ are equivalent, and the same is true for $\LSQcvxsub(\Psi)$ and $\RbarSQcvxsub(\Psi)$, since the second element of each of these pairs is defined by means of the first one, through the Euler--Legendre transformation implemented by $\DG\Psi$ (Propositions \ref{cor.functors.breg.proj}.\ref{cor.functors.breg.proj.i} and \ref{prop.adjointness.cvx}.\ref{prop.adjointness.cvx.i}).